Sound Blaster: Sound Blaster AE-7

 The Sound Blaster AE-7 was released in July 2019 alongside the Sound Blaster AE-9.
 It is equipped with an ESS SABRE 9018 DAC, and it features an ACM (Audio Control Module), which connects to the sound card via two of the audio ports available on the card itself.
 It doesn't feature RGB lighting, contrary to the AE-5, and it doesn't require external power either.

 Sound Blaster AE-9

 The Sound Blaster AE-9 was announced in December 2018, targeting the audiophile audience.
-This soundcard is equipped with an ESS SABRE 9038 DAC, and it features an external Audio Control Module which connects to the sound card with a mini-HDMI cable, containing an XLR port for a microphone and a toggleable 48+volt phantom power rail; the sound card itself features replaceable operational amplifiers.
+This soundcard is equipped with an ESS SABRE 9038 DAC, and it features an external Audio Control Module which connects to the sound card with a mini-HDMI cable, containing an XLR port for a microphone and a toggleable 48+ volt phantom power rail; the sound card itself features replaceable operational amplifiers.
 The sound card with the external DAC consumes 75 W, and thus is the first sound card from Creative that requires auxiliary power, using a 6-pin PCI-E connector to supply power to the external DAC.

 The card was officially released on July 10, 2019, to celebrate 30 years since the introduction of the original Sound Blaster.

+Sound BlasterAxx

+Sound BlasterAxx is a series of USB powered speakers that has the features of a sound card.
+The speakers also have built-in microphones.
+The series of speakers work with Mac OS X other than Microsoft Windows.

+Sound BlasterAxx SBX series

+The Sound BlasterAxx SBX series was released in year 2012.
+There are three models in the series, the Sound BlasterAxx SBX 8, Sound BlasterAxx SBX 10 and Sound BlasterAxx SBX 20.
+All three speakers have a bass port, Headphone Out and Aux-in/Mic-in 3.5mm jacks behind.
+The speakers do not contain rechargeable batteries and they require a USB power source.

+The speakers work with the Sound BlasterAxx control panel software for adjustment of SBX Pro Studio and Crystal Voice settings.
+The Sound BlasterAxx Control Panel has got a Mac OS X version other than the Microsoft Windows version.

+The Sound BlasterAxx SBX 8 is the only speaker that does not have Bluetooth capability.
+The Sound BlasterAxx SBX 10 and Sound BlasterAxx SBX 20 are Bluetooth capable and can be used for answering phones calls from iOS and Android smart phones.
+The Bluetooth version for the speakers is Bluetooth 2.1(Enhanced Data Rate).
+The Bluetooth codecs supported are SBC and AAC, aptX is not supported.
+The speakers also do not support ASIO and do not have the Scout Mode feature.

+SBX Pro Studio effects such as SBX Surround, SBX Crystallizer, SBX Bass, SBX Smart Volume and SBX Dialog Plus can be adjusted by the Sound Blaster Central mobile app.